 - The shoes must be flexible.

-- The shoes must have a supportive rubber-sole.
+- The shoes must have a ssupportive rubber-sole.

 Remember that your child will be wearing these shoes the majority of the time they are at school.
-That’s why the shoes must be supportive and well-made.
+That’s why the shoes must be supportive, comfortable and well-made.

-If we find shoes with all of those features, your child will be ready to go!
-However, if you have read any of my previous articles, you probably know how important it is that parents are shown shoes that come in different widths for their kids feet.
+If we find a pair of shoes that provides all of those features, your child will be ready to go!
+However, if you have read any of my previous articles, you probably know how important it is to provide your child with the correct shoe size.
+I actually wrote an article where I describe the simplest, yet most effective way to figure out your child’s foot size from home:

 The shoes below will fit a child that has narrow, medium, or wide feet (choose the width accordingly).